jakubhnilicka/adminic-toolbar/README.md

 ### How to edit a tab that is already defined

 You can edit tabs the same way as widgets.
-Create a ‘tabs’  section in the MODULENAME.toolbar.yml file and edit the required information.
-Tab is identified by an 'id’ parameter.
-The tab can be disabled by setting the ‘disabled’ parameter to true.
-You can change or add a title with the ‘title’ parameter.
-You can change its position (order) by weight or place it under a different tab by the ‘tab’ parameter.
-You can also change the ‘route’ and the ‘route_params’.
+Create a 'primary_sections_tabs'  section in the MODULENAME.toolbar.yml file and edit the required information.
+Tab is identified by an 'id' parameter.
+The tab can be disabled by setting the 'disabled' parameter to true.
+You can change or add a title with the 'title' parameter.
+You can change its position (order) by weight or place it under a different section by the 'primary_section_id' parameter.
+You can also change the 'route_name' and the 'route_parameters'.
 If you define a tab with an ID of an existing one, the parameters of the already existing tab  will be rewritten by the new parameters.

 **Examples**